Microsoft 365 E3 vs. E5 vs. Business Premium: The Financial Institution's License Decision

 ABT's M365 licensing specialists have helped 750+ financial institutions identify overspend and compliance gaps across every license tier.

-The two clearest cases where M365 E3 is the right answer are seat count and compliance tooling.
+The seat count case is the cleanest.
 If your organization has more than 300 users, Business Premium is not an option.
-Microsoft enforces the 300-seat ceiling, and organizations that exceed it cannot continue on Business-family plans.
-For any institution with 301 or more users, the comparison becomes E3 versus E5, and Business Premium is off the table.
+Microsoft enforces the 300-seat ceiling and the comparison becomes E3 versus E5, with Business Premium off the table.

 For a deeper look at GLBA and OCC compliance configuration for M365, see our article on Microsoft 365 compliance for GLBA and OCC requirements, which covers the specific configurations that examiners look for regardless of which license tier you choose.